Can You Sue Your Insurance Agent for Their Mistakes?

 In Florida, insurance litigation disputes — often involving over-broad and unexpected policy exclusions — may lead one to question the liability of their insurance agent.
 After all, if the insurance agent obtained the policy on your behalf, it’s possible that they have not satisfied their obligations and have somehow misled you into entering into an insurance agreement that did not adequately meet your needs.

 In the event that your insurance agent failed to adhere to their duties, you may be entitled to sue them for negligence (and thereby recover damages for the losses over which your insurer has refused to extend coverage).
 There are, of course, limits to consider — the law does not grant you an absolute right of action against your insurance agent.
 Arguably, every dispute over a denied insurance claim is (to some degree) unexpected, or else you would not have agreed to it in the first place.
+Determination of whether or not you have a claim against your insurance agent is a question best addressed by a Miami bad faith insurance attorney at Ver Ploeg & Marino (VPM).

 Insurance agents in Florida owe a number of duties to the insured (their client).
-Pursuant to currently-applicable case law, they must:
+Pursuant to currently applicable case law, they must:

 - Exercise reasonable care in securing insurance coverage that the client has specifically requested, and notify the client as to any issues regarding its availability;